izne/RMP/README.md

 #
 ## Purpose
-To control the COM1 radio panel within a flight simulator.
-Uses a rotary encoder and two 7-segment displays for Active and Standby frequencies.
+To control the various panels within an MFS20 flight simulator.
+Uses a rotary encoder and two 7-segment displays to dial-in frequencies, altitudes and etc.

 #